draganpetkovski/JavascriptProjects/README.md

 # JavascriptProjects

-## Here are links of these small projects on netlify
+## Here are links of these small projects that I posted on netlify

 [Bank Account Aplication](https://bankaccdp.netlify.app/) </br>